 As the morning moved on, the severed limbs and foliage would be gathered up and ready to chip.
 The owner would return and be pleased with the haircuts and overall it was a good day until the owner queried me.

 “Would you all like me to make you lunch?”

 What?
 Lunch?
 Is she serious?
-There were six of us burning several hundred calories an hour, getting hungrier by the minute and she wanted to feed us?
+There were six of us, each burning several hundred calories an hour, getting hungrier by the minute and she wanted to feed us?
 Was this even a question?
 I did not even query the others.

 “Yes!
 Wow!
 That would be wonderful!”

 And then as some of us were finishing up cutting and hauling, a lunch bell rang.
 We stopped what we were doing and headed to the back deck.
-We had to wash our hands she would say.
-We found out later that she had five boys, so was well aware of the requirements to get us all ready and proper for the table.
+As she saw us convene, we were told to wash our hands.
+We found out later that she had five boys, so was well aware of the requirements to get us all ready and proper for the dinner table.

 Our good day turned into a “Great Day”.
 There on the table, were several plates of meat, a very large salad, jasmine rice, lemonade and powdered cookies for dessert.
-We all sat down around the well set table, were very grateful and devoured most of what was before us, alternating smiles with chewing faces.
+We all sat down around this feast, were very grateful and devoured most of what was before us, alternating smiles with chewing faces.
 The dogs were old and did not get wind nor waft of the chicken or steak, otherwise they would have been there too.
 I suspect however, they may have had their fill before, spoiled beyond spoiled by the lady of the home.

-Conversations were great, laughs and stories, bellies were filled, the tall pitcher of lemonade nearly spent as we shared a meal together and got to know a new friend, feel the warmth of her home, the kind woofing of her dogs and enjoy what we discovered was Kula Heaven after all … that late August summer day.
+Conversations were great with laughs and stories.
+Our bellies were filled, the tall pitcher of lemonade nearly spent as we shared a meal together and got to know a new friend, feel the warmth of her home, the kind woofing of her dogs and realized that we were in Kula Heaven after all.